Salzburg Easter Festival: Foundation

 The new festival was to fit into the “Karajan system”, under which he combined his several positions and partnerships for complete artistic and financial independence.
 It would work without government subsidy, and although Karajan would act as manager, producer, funder, sole conductor, and stage director, he would ask for no pay.
 For each edition, the opera would be recorded in studio in Berlin the previous autumn, for one of the three record labels with which Karajan was under contract (Decca, Deutsche Grammophon, EMI), and which he could put in competition in order to obtain the best possible terms.
 Commercially, this meant that part of the preparation work for the festival would be paid for by the label.
 It also enabled the orchestra to limit its presence in Salzburg in the middle of its Berlin season; being a corporation of the city-state at the time, it obtained the permission of West Berlin authorities, on the argument that it would promote the city’s international reputation.
 Artistically, this meant that the musical performance was fully ready long before the short festival, and that the conductor, orchestra and cast avoided doing the bulk of their preparation in a few hasty rehearsals immediately before the festival opened, and could concentrate on the staging when they reconvened in Salzburg.
 (Note: Since his work with the Philharmonia Orchestra and the producer Walter Legge, Karajan had already taken on the habit to record music works before conducting them in concert, in order to achieve maximal quality on the first public performance, rather than to work out and perfect his interpretation in concert before committing it to the record, as is usual for a number of artists.)
 The singers left Berlin with a recording of the full orchestral parts, which enabled them to rehearse in the meantime with more precision and comfort than with a piano accompaniment.
 Karajan also used the studio tapes when he began to work on sets and stage effects at the theatre.
 The recording were released in the spring at the same time as the festival, both contributing to the promotion of the other.

 The Easter Festival was in complement to the Salzburg Festival in the summer, of which Karajan was artistic director since 1957.
 The Vienna Philharmonic traditionally occupies the place of honour at the summer festival; the Berlin Philharmonic had first performed there only in 1957, brought in by Karajan.
 Karajan’s initial focus was the works of Richard Wagner, which were avoided in Salzburg in the summer due to a gentlemen’s agreement with the nearby Bayreuth Festival held at the same time.
-Karajan had conducted in Bayreuth in 1951 and 1952 when the festival reopened after the war, before leaving in disagreement with co-director Wieland Wagner, who had taken an abstract and critical approach in staging his grandfather’s works.
+Karajan had conducted in Bayreuth in 1951 and 1952 when the festival reopened after the war, but found its working methods incompatible with the model of music-making he started to develop at this stage of his career.

 The first edition opened on 19 March 1967 (Palm Sunday).